amazon-connect/amazon-connect-chatjs/README.md

 # Getting Started

 ### A note about the AWS-SDK and ChatJS
 The AWS-SDK is, by default, included in ChatJS as a "baked-in" dependency.
 You can view it at `./client/aws-client.js`.
-In `./client/client.js` we import ConnectParticipant from this file.
-This file and import can be removed while using the AWS SDK imported through a script in the `index.html` file of your application, assuming that version of the AWS SDK has the ConnectParticipant Service included.
+In `./client/client.js` we import `ConnectParticipant` from this file.
+This file and import can be removed while using the AWS SDK imported through a script in the page file of your application, assuming that version of the AWS SDK has the `ConnectParticipant` service included.
 Incidentally, Amazon Connect Streams also contains a "baked-in" AWS SDK.
-This SDK cannot be removed, as it contains unreleased APIs that will not be available in the SDK you include as a script in `index.html`.
+This SDK cannot be removed, as it contains unreleased APIs that will not be available in the SDK you include as a script in the page file.
 Therefore, there are several occasions where implementations can run into AWS SDK issues.

 #### Scenario 1: Streams and ChatJS are used.
 You are not importing the AWS SDK.